yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

       :width: 950
       :height: 900

-4. You will see the updated values of FPS & Score metrices getting populated.
+4. You will see the updated values of FPS & Score metrices getting populated in the table.

 Launching the Seva Store
 ________________________